LibStructLDN/liberatingstructureslondon.org.uk/_posts/2020-07-31-august-meetup.md

 **Our next meet up will be on 25th August.**

-**Places are limited, you must register for a place via eventbrite.**
+**Places are limited, you must [register for a place via eventbrite](https://www.eventbrite.co.uk/e/liberating-structures-uk-virtual-meetup-tickets-117737202141).**

-Registrations are not open yet, to get a notification when registrations are available you can join our [email list](https://twitter.us17.list-manage.com/subscribe?u=c1e5df625d0dc310835181d28&id=072d014a9f)

 If you'd like to ask us questions or chat with other meetup members, [join us in the `#london` channel in slack](/slack) to discuss.